Massachusetts New England, USA Travel Guide

 Offers extensive facilities for departing travelers, including various dining and retail options, charging stations, restrooms, lounges, and services for travelers with disabilities.

 Generally provide basic facilities, usually covered platforms, benches, and ticket machines that sell snacks and drinks.
-Larger stations like South The station in Boston have more amenities.
+Larger stations like South The the station in Boston have more amenities.

 Always reconfirm your flight, bus, or train schedule the day before departure.
 Look for any weather-related delays, especially during winter or hurricane season.
 Use AirHelp if you experience delays or cancellations.